-Sources: European Commission and the European Commission Autumn 2022 forecast.
+Sources: European Commission and the European Commission Spring 2023 forecast.

-Notes: The black dashed line represents the threshold of 3% for the budget deficit under the Stability and Growth Pact.
-For a number of countries, the figures include bank recapitalisation costs.
-Excluding these factors would in most cases lower the deficits.
+Notes: Euro area data include Croatia.
+The black dashed line represents the threshold of 3% for the budget deficit under the Stability and Growth Pact.

 2.8 CDS premia on sovereign debt